IBM/dbb/Pipeline/RunIDZCodeReview/README.md

 - Extract the SYSLIB information
 - Generates an JCLExec for invoking the IDZ Code Review application
 - Stores the IDZ Code review reports ```CodeReviewCSV.csv```, ```CodeReviewJUNIT.xml```  as well as the JCL spool in the workdir.

+## Return codes
+The script will exit with the following return codes:
+- 0 - No problem encountered
+- 1 - Maximum acceptable return code of Code Review exceeded
+- 2 - Wrong configuration (Missing Property Group file, while no SYSLIB concatenation was found or defined).

 ### Example invocations:
 Invoke RunCodeReview.groovy passing the work directory, which stores the BuildReport.json.
 The property file ```codereview.properties``` is retrieved from the default location, which is the location of the RunCodeReview.groovy